Oversight of debt collection agencies

 - other evidence to back up your allegations, and

-- information about whether you have filed complaints with or notified any other authorities or bodies (such as the Finnish Competition and Consumer Authority, the Consumer Ombudsman, the Consumer Disputes Board or the competent district court).
+- information about whether you have filed complaints with or notified any other authorities or bodies (such as the Finnish Competition and Consumer Authority or the Consumer Ombudsman, the Consumer Disputes Board, the competent district court, the Ombudsman).

 We carry out inspections based on tips received from the public.
 We usually build our enforcement cases on a comprehensive body of evidence consisting of multiple reports and covering several different aspects of debt collection practice.
 We aim to investigate all cases within nine months.
 We do not necessary react to individual reports.

 Debtors do not enjoy the rights of interested parties in our enforcement cases, and the outcome of our investigations has no direct bearing on an individual debtor’s case.
 If we find that a debt collection agency has broken the law, we can impose administrative penalties, such as a warning or a temporary closure of the agency.
 Our main goal is to get the agency to review its practices.

 Our decisions have no direct impact on an individual debtor’s situation and we cannot, for example, stop the debt collection process.